-Create Some Christmas Spirit With Frugal DIY Advent Calendars
+Show Off Your Christmas Spirit With This Frugal DIY Advent Calendar Idea!

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Though I always looked forward to Christmas movie marathons, mounds of holiday sweets, or searching for the pickle ornament on Christmas day, there’s been one tradition that stood out above the rest — the countdown to Christmas!
+Though I always looked forward to Christmas movie marathons and mounds of holiday sweets, there’s been one tradition that stood out above the rest — the countdown to Christmas!
 Specifically, it was waking up, overly excited, to check my stocking to see if I had a goodie waiting for me.

 It’s probably no surprise, then, that advent calendars are my jam.
 And, luckily for me, retailers have been catching on to their popularity in the past several years.
 But being frugal, I always wondered if I could just make my own at a better value.

-Rewind to last holiday season, I set out to make my first advent calendar for my family.
-This meant I was making a calendar for my parents and each of my brothers (including their significant others).
-Given the spirit of the holidays, I figured I’d make one for my boyfriend’s parents as well.
-Let me tell you, making advent calendars for everyone gave me the same joy that I had as a child opening my own daily treat.
+For the last few years, I’ve been making calendars for my parents and both of my brothers (including their significant others).
+Let me tell you, they give me the same joy that I had as a child opening my own daily treat.

-So, my game plan was to make FOUR advent calendars with gifts for both men and women to alternate opening — a.k.a. the men would open on the odd-numbered days, and the women would open their gift on the even-numbered days.
-Then on the last day (Christmas Day), they’d have a combined gift to open together.
+I make THREE frugal DIY Christmas advent calendars with gifts for both the men and women to enjoy by alternating days – i.e. the men would open on odd-numbered days and women on even-numbered days.
+Then on the last day (Christmas Day), they’d have a combined gift to open together!

-I kept the same plan: four calendars, one calendar per couple, with 12 gifts for the guys, 12 for the girls, and a combined gift for December 25th.
+I kept the same plan: three calendars, one calendar per couple, with 12 gifts for the guys, 12 for the girls, and a combined gift for December 25th.

 My best tip when crafting more than one basket?
 Work in multiples.
 Buying gift sets or multi-pack products is a great way to keep the per-piece price low.
-The Target Beauty Box, Beauty Brands Discover Box, Birchbox, and Birchbox Man are helpful resources to get sample-sized toiletries for around a buck a piece.
-Also, Dollar Tree and the 99 Cent stores have tons of $1 gifts, with some products containing multiples (which takes the price below the dollar price point).
+The Beauty Brands Discover Box, Birchbox, and Birchbox Man are helpful resources to get sample-sized toiletries for around a buck apiece.
+Also, Dollar Tree and stores like Target’s dollar spot, have tons of $1 gifts with some products containing multiples which can even take the price point below a dollar per item!

-Here are some of my goodies I’ve included in my calendars (either this year or last):
+Here are some of my goodies I’ve included in my DIY frugal Advent calendars this Christmas:

 - Single-use masks or sheet masks — check Dollar Tree for brand name options or buy in multi-packs for a discount.

-- Hair treatments — find single-use packs in the Target Beauty Box or Beauty Brands Discover box.
+- Hair treatments — find single-use packs or trial sizes in the travel aisle, or check the beauty boxes mentioned above.

-- Makeup remover cloths — I snagged these when they were offering 40% off with Amazon Subscribe & Save!
+- Makeup remover cloths — keep an eye out for when they offer these with Amazon Subscribe & Save!